 - Post-traumatic stress disorder (PTSD) – This is an anxiety disorder that some people suffer after seeing or living through a dangerous event.
 PTSD has many symptoms.
 They include re-experiencing the event, avoidance symptoms, and being easily startled or constantly feeling tense or “on-edge.”

 - Schizophrenia – This is a chronic, severe and disabling brain disorder.
 It may cause sufferers to be delusional.
 In some cases, they can become withdrawn or extremely agitated.

-- Sleep disorders – These conditions include insomnia, chronic obstructive pulmonary disease (COPD), difficulty breathing, fatigue and excessive sleeping, narcolepsy, nightmares and REM behavior disorder (RBD) in which people act out their dreams.
+- Sleep disorders – These conditions include insomnia, chronic obstructive pulmonary disease (COPD), difficulty breathing, fatigue, excessive sleeping, narcolepsy, nightmares, and REM behavior disorder (RBD) in which people act out their dreams.

 - Stress – This condition can be overwhelming or chronic.
 It can damage the digestive, excretory and reproductive systems.